 4 Types of Exercises for COPD

 Aerobic exercises use large muscle groups to move at a steady, rhythmic pace.
-This type of exercise works your heart and lungs, improving their endurance by working your respiratory muscles.
+This type of exercise works your heart and lungs, improving their endurance.
 This helps your body use oxygen more efficiently and, with time, can improve your breathing.
-Walking and using a stationary bike are two good choices of aerobic exercise if you have COPD.
+Walking and using a stationary bike are two good aerobic exercises if you have COPD.

 Strengthening exercises involve tightening muscles until they begin to tire.
 When you do this for the upper body, it can help increase the strength of your breathing muscles.

 Breathing exercises for COPD help you strengthen breathing muscles, get more oxygen, and breathe with less effort.
 Here are two examples of breathing exercises you can begin practicing.
-Work up to five to 10 minutes, three to four times a day.
+Work up to 5 to 10 minutes, three to four times a day.

 - Relax your neck and shoulder muscles.

-- Breathe in for two seconds through your nose, keeping your mouth closed.
+- Breathe in for 2 seconds through your nose, keeping your mouth closed.

-- Breathe out for four seconds through pursed lips.
+- Breathe out for 4 seconds through pursed lips.
 If this is too long for you, simply breathe out twice as long as you breathe in.

 Use pursed-lip breathing while exercising.
 If you experience shortness of breath, first try slowing your rate of breathing and focus on breathing out through pursed lips.

 - Lie on your back with knees bent.
 You can put a pillow under your knees for support.